learndataengineering/learndataengineering.guide/_docs/sql.md

   4. Data analysis
   5. Building reports

-Of course, the SQL is not be-all and end-all solution for all data engineering tasks but it is necessarily a very important skills in modern data engineering.
+Of course, the SQL is not be-all and end-all solution for all data engineering tasks but it is arguably a very important skills in modern data engineering.

 ### Types of Data in Data